mirhagk/Latexish_Text_Processor/readme.md

 Plans
 ----

-The basic functionality has all been created, the next step is to set up the command line interface.
+The basic functionality has all been created, the next step is to set up the command line interface, and create the standard library and several examples.

-After that the additional commands described below should be added
+Standard library
+---

++ `\processAndIgnore` - *eager* - process whatever is inside the tags, but ignore the result.
+This is useful for wrapping a section of `\newCommand` macros without their whitespace appearing
++ `\rawInsert` - *lazy* - don't process whatever is contained within this section, just include it verbatim.
+The only command that works within this mode is `\}` which is required in order to escape `}` so that the command doesn't end early.
++ `\comment` - *lazy* - equivalent to both `\processAndIgnore` and `\rawInsert`.
+Again the only command that works inside it `\}`
++ `\now{format}` - returns the current date and time formatted as specified

 Commands to add:
 ---